Payment transactions at airports

 Sao Paulo terminal information

-All United check-in counters at Sao Paulo - Guarulhos International (GRU) are now located in Terminal 1.
-United flights will still depart from and arrive at Terminals 1 and 2.
+All United check-in counters are now located in Terminal 3, and all United flights depart from and arrive at Terminal 3.

 Seattle terminal information